James Bulger killer refused prison release by Parole Board

 Justice Secretary Alex Chalk said: “James Bulger’s barbaric murder was a crime that shocked the nation and I welcome the Parole Board’s decision to keep his killer behind bars.

-There is a long-standing legal order in place to protect the identities of Venables and Thompson because of their young age when they committed the murder.
+There is a long-standing legal order in place to protect the identities of Venables and Thompson because of their young age when they murdered James.

-This meant that Parole Board chairwoman Caroline Corby chose not to hold his parole hearing in public, and that James’s family were not able to attend.
+This meant Parole Board chairwoman Caroline Corby chose not to hold his parole hearing in public, and that James’s family were unable to attend.

-Venables refused to give evidence during the latest hearing because permission had been granted for a lawyer representing his victim’s relatives to listen to the proceedings.
+Venables refused to give evidence during the November hearing because permission had been granted for a lawyer representing his victim’s relatives to listen to the proceedings.